randomdude999/xkcd/README.md

 This will copy `xkcd.py` to `/usr/local/bin` under the name `xkcd`.

 Now type `xkcd` to test if it worked.

-### Windows

-If you know how to install a python script to the path of a Windows machine, please [raise an issue](https://github.com/randomdude999/xkcd/issues/new)!

 ## Tests